Silver Linings Playbook (soundtrack)

 Two soundtracks were released for the 2012 romantic comedy-drama film Silver Linings Playbook directed by David O. Russell—an original motion picture soundtrack and an original score album.
 Both the albums were released on November 16, 2012 through Sony Music Entertainment.
-The first album featured a collection of songs heard in the film, while the second, featured a film score composed by Danny Elfman.
+The first album features a collection of songs heard in the film, while the second features a film score composed by Danny Elfman.

 Silver Linings Playbook: Original Motion Picture Soundtrack

 Silver Linings Playbook: Original Motion Picture Soundtrack is the soundtrack to the film, released in the United States by Sony Music Entertainment on November 16, 2012 for digital download.
 The soundtrack includes music from Stevie Wonder, the Dave Brubeck Quartet, Alt-J, Eagles of Death Metal, Jessie J and two tracks from the score composed by Danny Elfman.

 Not featured on the soundtrack are Led Zeppelin's "What Is and What Should Never Be"; The White Stripes' "Hello Operator"; Stevie Wonder's "Don't You Worry 'bout a Thing" and The White Stripes' "Fell in Love with a Girl", played as the opening numbers of Pat and Tiffany's dance scene; "Misty" performed by Johnny Mathis, played after Pat and Tiffany learn they received an average of 5.0 for their dance number; "Wild Is the Wind" performed by Nina Simone, played at the start of the film's end credits.